 Just like humans, cats can suffer from diabetes.
-The difference is, our feline friends rely on us to observe their behavior to get them the help they need when they need it.
+The difference is, that our feline friends rely on us to observe their behavior to get them the help they need when they need it.
 It is certainly possible for any cat of any breed to become diabetic.
-So, to help you, here is what you need to know about feline diabetes.
+So, here is what you need to know about feline diabetes.

 But first, know that diabetes in cats is a treatable condition and not a death sentence.
 With the right treatment plan, your feline friend can go on to live a long and healthy life right by your side.